 7 Household Items That Should Never Be Flushed Down the Toilet

-The toilet is a ubiquitous fixture in the home that we are using every day.
-We tend to think of its use for granted, however it’s essential to keep in mind that it’s not a trash can.
-Certain things shouldn’t be flushed down the toilet because they can cause obstruction within the drainage system or damage to sewer pipes.
+Toilets are a common home appliance that we utilize every day.
+We tend to think of the convenience of it for granted, but it’s crucial to remember that it’s not a garbage can.
+There are certain things that should not be flushed down the drain because they can cause obstruction in the drain or damage for sewer drains.

 Key Takeaways

-- Do not flush certain things in the toilet, as they could block the drain or the damage of sewer lines.
+- Do not flush certain things in the toilet, as they could cause blockages in the drain or the damage of sewer lines.

 - Seven household items that you should never flush down the toilet include: